GDClouders/ResourceCenter/index.md

 **We are the Center of Excellence (CoE) at [GD Services](https://www.gdservices.tech/) a cross-functional team of platform engineers, devops engineers and solution architects.
 Our purpose is simple: help product teams ship reliable, secure, and scalable solutions faster, with less toil and more confidence.**

 ## [Meet Camila!](./camila.md)
 **Camila, our mascot, is an agile, meticulous, and fundamental creature for her own ecosystem, immersed in the cloud.
-She's the visual embodiment of GDSClouders' philosophy and its approach to innovation and technology infrastructure management.**
+She's the visual embodiment of GDClouders' philosophy and its approach to innovation and technology infrastructure management.**

 # Welcome onboard!
 **Here you’ll find a curated list of tools and resources that we use daily in our work.**